All you need to know about the Enlighten system

 And when we say, ‘during treatment’, we mean those 2 weeks of at-home whitening + in-office procedure (but just not whilst the actual trays are in your mouth).

 The price will differ from dentist to dentist and from practice to practice.
-So, we can’t give you an exact figure, but it tends to be on average between £400-£600 for the complete system (which includes the home & in-office treatment, signature Enlighten trays and toothpastes).
+So, we can’t give you an exact figure, but it averages from £600+ for the complete system (which includes enough gels for your 3-week treatment, bespoke Enlighten trays, and toothpaste).

 Sure are, a lot of practices now have finance options but make sure to check with your dentist before booking any appointments.

 Ok, this part is crucial.
-The gels (the two syringes) must always be kept in the fridge.
+The gels (the three syringes) must always be kept in the fridge.

 Don’t sweat it.
 If you do happen to accidentally leave your gels out of the fridge for a couple nights, you don’t need to freak out.
 Refrigerate the gels immediately though, because if they’re out for any longer than 3 nights then you’re going to have to replace the syringe.
 If that is the case, then call your dentist.

-There’s a couple things you can try yourself at home; start by trying the desensitising swabs provided in the kit.
+There are a couple things you can try yourself at home; start by trying the desensitizing swabs provided in the kit.
 If you’re not sure how to use them, then give it a click here.

 If you still have sensitivity, then you’ll need to contact your dentist because extreme sensitivity can be caused by an external factor and your dentist is likely to have another treatment option.

-From 2 weeks before and during the treatment, the Tooth Serum should be used every morning and every night to help with sensitivity and instead of your regular toothpaste.
-Then once you’ve finished the treatment you switch to using the Evo White toothpaste for the mornings to keep stains away and prolong results and continue using the Tooth Serum at night for micro repair.
+From 2 weeks before and during the treatment, the Enlighten Serum should be used every morning and every night to help with sensitivity instead of your regular toothpaste.
+Then once you’ve finished the treatment you switch to using the Enlighten White toothpaste for the mornings to keep stains away and prolong results and continue using the Enlighten Serum at night for micro repair.

-The best part is, both toothpastes have all the properties of regular toothpastes on top of their own.
+The best part is, both tubes of toothpaste have all the properties of regular toothpaste on top of their own.

 Nope.
 Professional teeth whitening is the only thing that will free your teeth from all kinds of stains (intrinsic and extrinsic).